wp-plugins/t4b-featured-slider/readme.txt

 = How to prevent duplicate posts from displaying =

-To prevent duplicate posts from displaying while using featured slider, put the below code and get all posts, excepted the ones we have already outputted in the featured slider:
+To prevent duplicate posts from displaying while using featured slider, take the help from the below code snippet to get an idea before quering.
+It will help you to get all the posts that have been queried, except the ones we have already outputted in the featured slider:

 	<?php
 		$stickies = t4bFeaturedPost();